 If you or your loved one have suffered from complications after receiving a DePuy Attune knee implant, you could be eligible for compensation.

 DePuy engineered its Attune knee replacement to be one of the most advanced on the market.
-But patients have filed hundreds of reports claiming the devices loosened.
+But patients have filed hundreds of reports claiming that the devices loosened.

 At least one study found an “unusually high” failure rate for Attune knee implants.
 The problem may stem from cement failing to bond components to the tibia – one of the bones in the lower leg.